 He was also a part of the bench that rejected the Uttar Pradesh Government's decision to provide reservation in promotion.
 The bench upheld the Allahabad High Court judgment that reservation in promotions can be provided only if there are sufficient data and evidence to justify it.

 He is the man behind the National Anthem ruling.
-Yes, he was a part of the bench that ordered playing of National Anthem in the beginning of a film in theatres.
+Yes, he was a part of the bench that ordered playing of National Anthem at the beginning of a film in theatres.

 He was part of the bench that upheld the constitutional validity of criminal defamation provisions in the IPC.
 It said these did not muzzle free speech and asked the petitioners—which included Rahul Gandhi, Subramanian Swamy, and Arvind Kejriwal —to face trial.